bariskaraer/finance-monitoring/finance-monitoring--actor/README.md

 ## Overview

 The Finance Monitoring Agent is a comprehensive tool designed to help users monitor financial data and investment sentiments by scraping and analyzing information about publicly traded companies.
+Trading stocks and making informed investment decisions requires access to critical market insights.
+This system aggregates key data points, including **recent news**, publicly available information on **U.S. Senate and House of Representatives transactions**, and **technical indicators**.
+It then generates a comprehensive report, providing essential analysis to support investment decisions.

 ## Included Features